ChilliCream/hotchocolate-docs/docs/pagination.md

 ## Relay-style cursor pagination

 In cursor-based pagination, a cursor is used to keep track of where in the data set the next items should be fetched from.
-The cursor can can contain various information like the index of the record within the set and properties that the server can use to recreate the set.
+The cursor can contain various information like the index of the record within the set and properties that the server can use to recreate the set.

 Relay’s support for pagination relies on the GraphQL server exposing connections in a standardized way.
 In the query, the connection model provides a standard mechanism for slicing and paginating the result set.

 _Hot Chocolate_ provides many helpers to make implementing a relay-style cursor pagination a simple task.

 ### Pagination support through `IQueryable<T>`